code-423n4/2023-04-eigenlayer-findings/data/Aymen0909-Q.md

 Add non-zero address checks in the constructors for the instances aforementioned.

-### 5- Adding a `return` statement when the function defines a named return variable, is redundant :
+### 5- Adding a `return` statement when the function defines a named return variable is redundant :

 #### Risk : Non critical